New Resources to Improve Parity Implementation in Your State

 The Mental Health Parity and Addiction Equity Act (MHPAEA) of 2008 requires health plans to offer mental health and/or substance use benefits without imposing copayments, benefit limitations and other restrictions that are more stringent than those imposed on medical/surgical benefits.
 Parity was also included as a central component of the Affordable Care Act (ACA).
 The ACA extended parity protections to the small-group and individual market, Medicaid expansion plans and plans sold through states’ health insurance marketplaces.

 Between MHPAEA and the ACA, now nearly all health plans must cover behavioral health services at parity with medical/surgical treatment.
-Together, the ACA and MHPAEA are expected to expand access to comprehensive mental health and addiction treatment benefits to more than 62 million Americans.
-Final regulations pertaining to parity in commercial plans were issued in November 2013; proposed rules pertaining to Medicaid managed care and Medicaid expansion plans were issued in April 2015.
+Final regulations pertaining to parity in commercial plans were issued in November 2013; proposed rules pertaining to Medicaid managed care and Medicaid expansion plans were issued in March 2016.
 For more history on parity, see the Health Affairs Policy Brief on Mental Health Parity.

 Fulfilling the promise of parity requires robust enforcement efforts at the state level.
 While state insurance commissioners are tasked with enforcing the law, states and advocates have pursued multiple strategies for securing insurance plan coverage that complies with parity.
 See below for resources and case studies on parity enforcement in the states.